hardcamls/zprize/ntt-core.md

 The core is designed to perform one butterfly operation per cycle.
 This involves two finite field multiplications per cycle (one for the butterfly operation and one to update the root of unity).

-To keep the data path fully utilized we need to be able to read and write two coefficients per cycle.
+To keep the data path fully utilised we need to be able to read and write two coefficients per cycle.
-The various RAMs utilized to store coefficients are architected to allow two simultaneous read and write ports.
+The various RAMs utilised to store coefficients are architected to allow two simultaneous read and write ports.

 For a size $N$ transform (note $N$ is assumed to be a power of 2) we require $log_{2}N$ iterations.